scalabli/quo/docs/complex.rst

 Calling Convention
 ``````````````````

-When a Click command callback is executed, it's passed all the non-hidden
+When a Quo command callback is executed, it's passed all the non-hidden
 parameters as keyword arguments.
 Notably absent is the context.
 However,
 a callback can opt into being passed to the context object by marking itself
 with :func:`pass_context`.